 Planning to explore Christmas Around the World in your homeschool this holiday season?
 You’re in the right place!
 Today I’m sharing more than 100 resources to help you along.

 *Post contains affiliate links; see disclosure for details.*

 My kiddos and I look forward to learning about Christmas in other countries each year as December approaches.
 That’s why I’m always looking for new resources to add to our mix and curating a collection of favorites from years past.
 I’m happy to share these resources with you today in hopes of making your planning a bit easier.

 Ideas for Studying Christmas Around the World

-For digging deeper, we loved this Christmas Around the World Online Unit Study in past years.
+For digging deeper, see this Christmas Around the World Study.
 I especially recommend this if you prefer a paid option that’s interactive, but doesn’t require much planning on your part in an already-busy season.

 For printable activities and worksheets, consider this Christmas Around the World Unit from Rock Your Homeschool and this Christmas Around the World lapbook printables from Homeschool Share.
 Also, you can find a variety of country maps for coloring on Crayola.com.
 These can be used as needed for your holiday learning.

 Food is another fun way to experience Christmas traditions in other parts of the world.
 This video of American kids trying international Christmas foods is a great example of that. 🙂